csb6/adac/README.md

     adac path_to_ada_source_file

-Currently, this simply tokenizes to given file and prints out information about each token.
+Currently, this simply parses the given file, emitting error messages if any are encountered.

 ## Useful links